mm-adt/mm-adt.github.io/model.md

     * Contributor: A user the contributes technology back to mm-ADT.
     * Customer: A user with a licensing agreement with RReduX,Inc.
   * Partner: Anyone currently or historically connected with an mm-ADT project.
-    * Creator: A member that formed or was voted into a project.
+    * Creator: A partner that formed or was voted into a project.

 ## PROJECTS